Compositional optimization of quantum circuits for quantum kernels of support vector machines: Results

 \subsection{Quantum kernel selection metric}

-The performance of classification models such as SVM is generally quantified by test accuracy over a holdout set or equivalent metrics, such as the $F$ score \cite{fawcett2006introduction}.
-It is convenient to label the two classes as positive and negative and define the true positive rate (TPR) and the true negative rate (TNR) as the ratio of correct predictions to the total number of test points for a given class.
-The test/validation accuracy of the model is defined here as the balanced average of TPR and TNR computed over the test/validation set.
-An alternative frequently used measure of accuracy is the $F$ score, specifically $F1$ \cite{fawcett2006introduction}. { More details about different model selection metrics are provided in SM \cite{SM}.}
+The performance of classification models such as SVM is generally quantified by test accuracy over a holdout set or equivalent metrics, such as the $F$ score, often $F1$ \cite{fawcett2006introduction}.
+It is convenient to label the two classes as positive and negative and define the true positive rate (TPR) and the true negative rate (TNR) as the ratio of correct predictions to the total number of test points for a given class. {Unless otherwise specified,} the test/validation accuracy of the model is defined here as the balanced average of TPR and TNR computed { as (TPR + TNR)/2} over the test/validation set. { The test accuracy for a specific class refers to TPR or TNR over the test set.
+The lowest test accuracy refers to the lower of TPR and TNR over the test set.
+Since the model performance is limited by the class with the lower prediction accuracy, most of the results show the lowest test accuracy.} More details about different model selection metrics used here are provided in SM \cite{SM}.

 To illustrate the importance of BIC for the present algorithm, it is instructive to compare the performance of BIC as a QC selection metric with other possible metrics.
 Figure \ref{fig2} uses the perovskite dataset to compare the performance of the quantum models with quantum circuits selected using three different metrics: accuracy, $F1$ score and BIC, all computed over the validation sets.
 The results demonstrate that the classification accuracy or $F1$ score cannot be used as metrics for quantum circuit selection.
 On the other hand, BIC leads to both better models for each layer $L$ and significant improvement of the quantum classification models as the kernel complexity increases.
 We observe a similar trend for the other data set (provided in SM \cite{SM}).